How to Become a Nurse Practitioner in Canada: Province-by-Province Guide

 Your RN experience matters: plan it strategically

 All Canadian NP programs for first-time licensure require a minimum of approximately 2 years of full-time RN experience (3,600–5,000 hours depending on the program).
-Alberta is a notable exception: U of A (MNPP) requires 4,500 hours and Athabasca requires 5,000 hours, the highest RN experience requirements in the country.
-The University of Calgary NP program is currently paused.
-Some programs, including Saskatchewan and Manitoba, specify that hours must be recent, within the last 5 years.
+Alberta programs require significantly more RN experience than most other provinces (4,500–5,000 hours).
+In Saskatchewan, the CRNS requires that RN experience hours be within the last 5 years for NP registration purposes, even if the program itself does not specify a minimum hours requirement for admission.
+Confirm current requirements with both the program and your regulatory college.
 The clinical area you work in as an RN will shape your diagnostic reasoning, your comfort with complexity, and your readiness for NP-level practice.
 Think about the NP role you want to practise and work backwards to shape your RN years accordingly.

 Seats are limited: apply early and broadly